 Arles' ancient Roman and medieval monuments form a UNESCO world heritage site in Provence.
 They've been incorporated into the town, and the Roman arena and theater are still used for performances.
 Noted residents of Arles include artists Van Gogh and Gauguin.

 The new Archaeological museum, built in 1995 in an area that was the remains of a Roman circus, will put everything in context.

-The area with the tangle of streets just to the east of the N113 is my favorite neighborhood.
-La Roquette has a laid-back family vibe and was an interesting medieval neighborhood that retains its character.
-Click it to learn more.
+The area with the tangle of streets just to the east of the N113 is my favorite neighborhood, La Roquette, which has a laid-back family vibe and was an interesting medieval neighborhood that retains its character.

 Arles Travel Toolbox